Joohansson/nanolinks/index.md

 <div class="line"></div>

 ## Contribution
 Want to add a link to your own project or you found something else?
 Just clone repo at [Github](https://github.com/Joohansson/nanolinks) , edit index.md and make a pull request.
 You can also contact me at [Reddit](https://www.reddit.com/user/Joohansson/).
-All content will be evaluated.
 <br><br>
-**You can also fill in form below to send submission directly.
-Your email will only be used in case of contact, not on the site or shared in any way.**
+**You can also fill in form below to send a link submission.
+Your email will only be used in case of contact, not on the site or shared in any way.
+All content will be evaluated.**
 <br>
 <script src="https://www.google.com/recaptcha/api.js" async defer></script>
 <div id="contact-area">